cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

     end
 ```

-This definition matches all labelled blocks, which will be linked to the processor using their labels as link names.
+This definition matches all labeled blocks, which will be linked to the processor using their labels as link names.
 This is the easiest way that can be used when every linked block is assigned the correct label:

 ```